GamesDoneQuick/sgdq18-layouts/README.md

 - [Credits](#credits)

 ## Video Breakdown
 We unfortunately do not have time to make a video breakdown for this event's bundle.
-However, [we did make one for the last year's SGDQ](https://www.youtube.com/watch?v=vBAZXchbI3U&list=PLTEhlYdONYxv1wk2FsIpEz92X3x2E7bSx), which still has a few similarities with this one.
+However, [we did make one AGDQ 2017's graphics package](https://www.youtube.com/watch?v=vBAZXchbI3U&list=PLTEhlYdONYxv1wk2FsIpEz92X3x2E7bSx), which still has a few similarities with this one.

 ## Automated Builds
 If you are using an automated build (which includes everything in one zip file with a single exe), skip to [configuration](#configuration).

+Automated builds are made on AppVeyor CI.
+You can view the list of builds [here](https://ci.appveyor.com/project/supportclass/sgdq18-layouts/history).
+To download a build, click the "Artifacts" link in the top right, above that build's log output.
+Then, download the `sdgq18-layouts-${HASH}.zip` for that build.

+If you just want a direct link to a build that works and don't mind it maybe being slightly out-of-date, [here you go]().

 ## Requirements
 - [Node.js 8 or greater (8 recommended, newer versions not tested)](https://nodejs.org/)